-Scope 1 emissions have decreased by 14% overall from the 12/13 baseline figure.
-2016/16 saw a slight increase which was due to an increase in the refrigerant during this time.
-Fuel emissions have remained relatively constant.
+Scope 1 emissions have decreased by 16% overall from the 12/13 baseline figure and show a slight decrease compared to 15/16.

 Scope 2 emissions cover emissions from purchased electricity.
 This includes tenants within the terminal itself and all buildings where the Airport Company has control over the power supply.